Slavery in the United States: Treatment

 The treatment of slaves in the United States varied widely depending on conditions, time, and place, but in general it was brutal, especially on plantations.
 Whippings and rape were routine.
-The power relationships of slavery corrupted many whites who had authority over slaves, with children showing their own cruelty.
+The power relationships of slavery corrupted many whites that had authority over slaves, with children showing their own cruelty.
 Masters and overseers resorted to physical punishments to impose their wills.
 Slaves were punished by whipping, shackling, hanging, beating, burning, mutilation, branding and imprisonment.
 Punishment was most often meted out in response to disobedience or perceived infractions, but sometimes abuse was carried out to re-assert the dominance of the master or overseer of the slave.
 Treatment was usually harsher on large plantations, which were often managed by overseers and owned by absentee slaveholders, conditions permitting abuses.

-William Wells Brown, who escaped to freedom, reported that on one plantation, slave men were required to pick eighty pounds per day of cotton, while women were required to pick seventy pounds; if any slave failed in his or her quota, they were subject to whip lashes for each pound they were short.
+William Wells Brown, who escaped to freedom, reported that on one plantation, slave men were required to pick eighty pounds of cotton per day, while women were required to pick seventy pounds per day; if any slave failed in his or her quota, they were subject to one lash of the whip for each pound that they were short.
 The whipping post stood next to the cotton scales.
 A New York man who attended a slave auction in the mid-19th century reported that at least three-quarters of the male slaves he saw at sale had scars on their backs from whipping.
 By contrast, small slave-owning families had closer relationships between the owners and slaves; this sometimes resulted in a more humane environment but was not a given.

 Historian Lawrence M. Friedman wrote: "Ten Southern codes made it a crime to mistreat a slave. ...
 Under the Louisiana Civil Code of 1825 (art.
 192), if a master was "convicted of cruel treatment", the judge could order the sale of the mistreated slave, presumably to a better master.
 Masters and overseers were seldom prosecuted under these laws.
 No slave could give testimony in the courts.

 According to Adalberto Aguirre's research, 1,161 slaves were executed in the United States between the 1790s and 1850s.
 Quick executions of innocent slaves as well as suspects typically followed any attempted slave rebellions, as white militias overreacted with widespread killings that expressed their fears of rebellions, or suspected rebellions.